schorschii/OCO-Server/README.md

 ## System Requirements
 ### Server
+- Software
   - Linux Server
   - MySQL/MariaDB Database Server
   - Apache2 or an other PHP-capable web server
   - PHP 7.0 or newer
+- Hardware Recommendations for ~600 Client Computers
+  - 4 CPUs
+  - 8GB RAM
+  - 20GB HDD + Storage for your packages, depending on what you want to deploy
+  - for WOL & OS installation via network: network card in every network where your client computers are

 ### (Admin) Client
 - Chromium-based Web Browser (Chrome/Chromium v80 or newer, Opera etc.)